Develop self-confidence in your teenager: It is estimated that up to half of teenagers will have low confidence levels in early teenage years.

 Esp.
 In matters that are bit sensitive like drug and alcohol.
 What kind of things do you learn about friends or intoxicants, for example?

-While we are in the topic of drugs as parents of teen, I urge you to read our informative article How-To find out if your teenager is using drugs.
+While we are in the topic of drugs as parents of teen, I urge you to read our informative article Drugs.
 It is a good idea to discuss alcohol and other drugs and their effects openly.

 Develop healthy communication: